-A deposit of \$100 is required of all degree seeking students upon their acceptance.
-This deposit is refundable if Admissions is notified of the candidate's decision to withdraw his/her acceptance on or before May 1st.
+A deposit of \$250 is required of all degree seeking students upon their acceptance.
 This deposit is applied as the Security Deposit on the first bill.
+This deposit is refundable if Admissions is notified of the candidate's decision to withdraw their acceptance on or before May 1st.